+in the special case when $\tt L$ consists of only one object $X$, we say that $\varPhi$ {\it goes to $X$}. }\eit

-In the theory of topological vector spaces we follow textbooks \cite{Bourbaki-tvs} and \cite{Schaefer}, and in the theory of stereotype spaces and algebras author's papers \cite{Akbarov} and \cite{Akbarov-stein-groups}.
+In the theory of topological vector spaces we follow the textbook by H.~Schaefer \cite{Schaefer}, and in the theory of stereotype spaces and algebras author's papers \cite{Akbarov} and \cite{Akbarov-stein-groups}.
+In particular, following \cite{Schaefer} we assume that {\it all locally convex spaces (LCS, shortly) are Hausdorff}.
 By {\it topological algebra} we mean locally convex topological algebra in the spirit of textbook \cite{Mallios}, i.e. locally convex space $A$ over the field $\C$, endowed with associative multiplication which is {\it separately continuous} and has unit.

 We use also the following notations.
-First, for any morphism $\ph:X\to Y$ in an arbitrary category the symbols $\Dom(\ph)$ and $\Ran(\ph)$ mean respectively the domain and the range of $\ph$, i.e. $\Dom(\ph)=X$ and $\Ran(\ph)=Y$.
-Second, for any locally convex space $X$ the symbol ${\mathcal U}(X)$ denotes the system of all neighborhoods of zero in $X$.
-And, third, if a topological space $Y$ is imbedded into a topological space $X$ (injectively, but not necessarily in such a way that the topology of $Y$ is inherited from $X$), and $A$ is a subset in $Y$, then to distinguish the closure of $A$ in $Y$ from its closure in $X$, we denote the first one by $\overline{A}^Y$, and the second by $\overline{A}^X$ .
+First, for any locally convex space $X$ the symbol ${\mathcal U}(X)$ denotes the system of all neighborhoods of zero in $X$.
+Second, for each neighborhood of zero $U$ in $X$ the set

+will be called the {\it kernel} of this neighborhood of zero.
+If $U$ is an absolutely convex neighborhood of zero, then its kernel $\Ker U$ is a closed subspace in $X$.
+And, thurd, if a topological space $Y$ is imbedded into a topological space $X$ (injectively, but not necessarily in such a way that the topology of $Y$ is inherited from $X$), and $A$ is a subset in $Y$, then to distinguish the closure of $A$ in $Y$ from its closure in $X$, we denote the first one by $\overline{A}^Y$, and the second by $\overline{A}^X$ .

 Besides this we say that a subset $M$ in a locally convex space $X$ is {\it total (in $X$)}, if its linear span $\Sp M$ is dense in $X$:

 \theequation{\arabic{section}.\arabic{equation}}